Step 3 — Documents supporting your visa application

 The consular officer will only consider documents brought along to the interview.
 Documents faxed or mailed to the Consulate General in advance of the application will not be considered.
 As you will not have access to your cell phone while in the consular building bring paper print outs of any document you want to bring in support of your application.

 Every visa applicant must bring an A5 size envelope (appr.
-16cm x 23 cm) to the visa application interview.
-The applicant must write the delivery address in The Netherlands on the envelope and place on sufficient postage to send 0-2 kilos by registered mail within The Netherlands (see the Dutch mail website for 'AANGETEKEND' postal rates).
+16 cm x 23 cm) to the visa application interview.
+The applicant must write the delivery address in The Netherlands on the envelope and place on a registered mail sticker for each envelope.
+Please keep the tracking number information for your own records.
 This enables the Consulate to return your passport to you by registered mail as soon as your visa has been issued.
 Click here for instructions on How To Prepare A Self-Addressed Return Envelope.

-- The American Consulate General does NOT sell stamps or envelopes.
+- The American Consulate General does NOT sell registered mail stickers or envelopes.
 You will have to provide these with your application!

 - For each application a separate envelope is required.
 So if three people apply together they must provide three separate envelopes for their passports to be returned by mail.

 - You cannot wait for your visa and you cannot come back to collect your visa.
 It will be mailed in your own envelope to your address in The Netherlands.

 During the interview, the Consular Officer may request additional documentation in support of your application.
 This may include, but is not limited to, documents supporting claims of employment, student status, place of residence, financial status, intended itinerary, purpose of travel, etc. It is suggested that applicants bring documentary evidence to the interview to support claims made on the application.
 If an applicant does not have documentation requested by the Consular Officer, s/he may be asked to return at another date with the requested information.
 Therefore, you will save time by being prepared.
 Such information may include: